ActiveInferenceInstitute/CEREBRUM/paper/components/supplemental_sections/Supplement_2_Novel_Linguistic_Cases.md

 In the metaphorical case, a model acts as a transformation bridge between disparate domains, establishing systematic mappings between conceptual structures.
 This case would be particularly valuable for transfer learning systems and creative problem-solving algorithms that need to apply learned patterns in novel contexts.

-The metaphorical case would introduce unique cross-domain mapping functions as formalized in Equation 18 (see Supplement 1).
-The key innovation is the structured alignment of latent representations across domains, enabling principled knowledge transfer that preserves relational invariants while adapting to target domain constraints.
+The metaphorical case would introduce unique cross-domain mapping functions, requiring formalisms that capture the structured alignment of latent representations across domains.
+The key innovation is enabling principled knowledge transfer that preserves relational invariants while adapting to target domain constraints.

 ### 2.5.1 Unique Properties of the Metaphorical Case